 Saijo breweries are concentrated in such a tight area because of the “shikomi mizu,” the water that is essential for producing sake.
 Hailed as a “miracle water” with a medium hardness suited to sake brewing, it bubbles under the ground of this area in the Saijo district.
 What’s more, is that apparently there are subtle differences in the water’s components according to a brewery’s location.
 Shikomi Mizu is an absolute must for sake.

 If you want to discover the true taste of sake you must visit Saijo (Hiroshima Prefecture)

 After our first brewery visit, we will head off to try a local specialty hot-pot dish made with premium sake, called Bishu Nabe, and other tasting plates made with Saijo ingredients.
-Learn about the history of this tasty dish at a local lunch spot. (bishu nabe must be ordered in advance so for last minute bookings for the tour we may have an alternate lunch menu.)
-After lunch, stroll the picturesque streets and go brewery hoping.
-Tasting rooms are each unique and you can sample many kinds of sake and sake based products.
+Learn about the history of this tasty dish at a local lunch spot. (bishu nabe must be ordered in advance so for last-minute bookings for the tour we may have an alternate lunch menu.)
+After lunch, stroll the picturesque streets and go brewery hopping.
+Tasting rooms are each unique and you can sample many kinds of sake and sake-based products.
 Visit a local cafe and enjoy sweets and a snack break inspired by Japanese rice wine.

 At each brewery will sit be able to sample different kinds of sake.
 If you find a type you like, the brewery shops carry a huge variety for you to purchase and take home.

-Minimum of 2 guests, Solo travellers please email us.
+Minimum of 2 guests, Solo travelers please email us.